 I am in my late 30s and have been through multiple careers and phases of life.
 I made multiple mistakes and learned multiple things from those experiences.
 Sometimes I wish, someone had told me these 5 life lessons in my 20s.

-Although I can give hundreds of life lessons, I feel these 5 covers most aspects of our lives and can make a huge difference in our lives if followed properly.
+Although I can give hundreds of life lessons but feel these 5 covers most aspects of our lives and if followed properly can make a huge difference in our life.

 Most of us just keep moving with the flow without thinking about the real destination.
 Without thinking about the real purpose of our life.
 I understand that earning money to pay bills and buy food is one of our primary survival requirements.
 But is that the only thing you want to do in your life?

-If you have enough money to do anything possible on this earth, then how your ideal day would look like?
+If you have enough money to do anything possible on this earth, then what your ideal day would look like?

 Would you like to sit on the beach and drink beer the whole day?
 Or would you prefer to go hiking?
 Probably you may want to spend time with your family.
 Or even sit alone and listen to music.

 You may have hundreds of options but what is that one thing that you would love to do not for one day, one week, or one month, but consistently for more than a year?
 Something that would keep you motivated.
 Something that will keep you awake even at 4 in the morning without feeling tired.

 Our natural tendency is to get trapped in the rate race.
 Get a good degree, a good job, get married, have kids, and so on.
 This is one of the reasons why most people struggle with a mid-life crisis.
 All this while they kept moving with the flow without thinking about the true purpose of their life.
 And then, they hit the tipping point when they feel it’s too late.
 Although it’s never too late, however, having a plan in your 20s will prevent you from having a mid-life crisis and will keep you focused on the true purpose of your life.

 LIFE LESSON 2: DON’T WORK FOR MONEY, LET MONEY WORK FOR YOU